ArsalanDotMe/arsalandotme.github.io/_posts/2024-12-31-reducing-cloud-spend-at-edgio.md

 title: "Drastically Reducing Cloud Spend at Edgio"
 mermaid: true
 description: "How I managed to achieve more than 90% savings in the cloud spend when I started digging deeper into the architecture of a feature I was working on.
 These changes allowed Edgio to save hundreds of thousands of dollars for log shipping across all our customers."
+image:
+  path: assets/img/titles/reducing-cloud-spend-title.jpeg
+  alt: Title image for the blog post
 ---

 # Brief intro

 This is my first blog post in what I hope to be a series of blog posts about the some of the more interesting work I've done and things I've learnt.
-In this post, I'll be talking about how I managed to to achieve **more than 90% savings in the cloud spend** for a specific area of the product.
+In this post, I'll be talking about how I managed to to achieve **more than 90% savings in the cloud spend** for a specific area of the product at Edgio.
 These changes allowed [Edgio](https://edg.io/applications/sites/) to save hundreds of thousands of dollars for log shipping across all our customers.
 I hope it serves as an inspiration for others to look deeper into their cloud architecture and find similar opportunities.

 # What are Cloud Functions?